 Danish for au pairs

-Danish language courses for au pairs are tailored to people working as au pairs in Denmark.
-The courses are organised to fit in with your work as an au pair.
+At Speak we also offer Danish courses for you who work as an au pair in Denmark.
+The courses are organised to fit in with your work and life as an au pair.

 ”At Speak, I would probably say that ”learning is more fun!”
 As an au pair, it is so vital to learn the Danish language, because it is one way for us to participate in this ”cultural exchange program.”
 And besides learning Danish we also make new friends.
 I highly recommend Speak to au pairs like me, because Danish is a useful tool for us to communicate effectively with our host families and especially the kids.”